 Sexual Harassment: No law specifically prohibits sexual harassment.
 Reports suggested sexual harassment continued to take place in the workplace.

-Reproductive Rights.
-There were no reports of coerced abortion or involuntary sterilization on the part of government authorities.
-Working with the UN Population Fund (UNFPA), the government whenever possible provided health services including HIV prophylaxis, contraceptive medication, forensic checks, and psychological assistance to survivors of sexual violence within 72 hours of a reported attack.
+Reproductive Rights: There were no reports of coerced abortion or involuntary sterilization on the part of government authorities.
+Working with UNFPA, the government whenever possible provided health services including HIV prophylaxis, contraceptive medication, forensic checks, and psychological assistance to survivors of sexual violence within 72 hours of a reported attack.

-The law states that women have the right to medical care including prenatal care and “safe and effective” contraception.
+The law states that women have the right to medical care including prenatal care and safe and effective contraception.
 Women have the right to freely use contraception.
 Some women in remote areas give birth at home rather than make a long or difficult journey to a hospital or clinic.
 UNFPA reported 74 percent of women ages 15 to 49 utilized some type of birth control for family planning purposes.
-According to UNFPA the adolescent birth rate per 1,000 girls aged 15-19 was 28 out of 1,000 or 2.8 percent.
+According to UNFPA the adolescent birth rate per 1,000 girls ages 15-19 was 22 out of 1,000 or 2.2 percent.

 Discrimination: By law women have full legal equality with men, including equal pay, access to loans, the ability to start and own a business, and access to government jobs.
 Nevertheless, women continued to experience discrimination due to cultural biases, and the government did not enforce the law effectively.